rezwan578/Cervical_cancer_screening_with_computer_vision/README.md

 **Affiliation:** CVIS Lab, BRAC University.

 **Repository Content:**
-This repository contains the Python code only for the best-performing model (VGG16) used for cervix image classification, available in `DigiCare_report.pdf`.
+This repository contains the Python code only for the best-performing model (VGG16) used for cervix image classification, available in `VGG16_classification_using_VIA_img.ipynb`.
 The outputs of the VGG16 model in the code were cleared due to the sensitivity of cervix images.
 For a complete understanding of the methodology, DL and ML models, and feature-based analysis, please refer to the full thesis paper linked above.